owntone/owntone-server/docs/integrations/spotify.md

 # Spotify

+---
+**NOTE**

+Currently, Spotify integration doesn't work if you have a Spotify account created after around November 2025.
+See [this issue](https://github.com/owntone/owntone-server/issues/2007).

+---

 OwnTone has built-in support for playback of the tracks in your Spotify library.

 You must have a Spotify premium account.
 If you normally log into Spotify with